DomantasJokubaitis/linux-projects/rhcsa-prep/09_chapter.md

 By using streams different versions of packages can be offered through the same repositories.\
 A **profile** is a list of packages that are installed together for a particular use case.
 For example: minimal, server, default profiles.

+# RPM
+## RPM vs DNF
+RPM doesn't automatically install dependencies like DNF.
+It also doesn't update the DNF database when installing software using the RPM command.